 Our custom trips give you the opportunity to have a guided experience to repeat historic photographs in California’s Sierra Nevada.
 Use this opportunity to explore your watershed, document climate disruption, and begin to make positive impact with us today.

-Are you a climate scientist?
+Are you a scientist?
 Are you looking for ways to collect data in remote alpine areas in the Americas?
 Could you use observations that are simple and repeatable?
-Contact us, we’re eager to hear your perspective and learn more about ways we can connect citizens to useful and engaging research.
+Contact us.
+We’re eager to understand your needs and how our participants can be useful for your research.

 Give us feedback!
-As a collaborative crowd-sourced project, we need your input to be successful!
+As a collaborative crowd-sourced project, we welcome your input!